 In the aftermath of the celebrations for the 10th Anniversary of the 9-11 attacks, many visitors of this website asked me if the ADS-B transponders would have enhanced the capabilities of NEADS to identify and track the hijacked planes.
 This article answers that question.

 What’s a transponder?

-Data transmitted by the aircraft transponder is then displayed on the radar display to assist the controller providing instructions and ensuring proper separations between flights.
+Data transmitted by the aircraft transponder is then displayed on the radar screen to assist the controller providing instructions and ensuring proper separations between flights.